davidtaragonha/cicd-test/README.md

 # cicd-test
-Repository to test how it works ci/cd of github
+Repository to test how it works ci/cd of github...